Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 end

-This allows to quickly add injections such as the :current_user
+This allows to quickly add variables such as the :current_user

 to the ctx.